ossobv/gocollect-playbook/README.md

 - gocollect.api_key (not required)
 - gocollect.register_url
 - gocollect.push_url
+- gocollect.install_hardware (see reason below)

 If these are not set, the playbook will use the defaults!

+gocollect.install_hardware has been added because Ansible doesn't always correctly return that a target machine is actually a VM.
+This results in VM's getting the gocollect-hardware package aswell.
+For now this variable is added (default is true) so that we can make sure that certain groups of hosts don't receive the package.

 Dependencies
 ------------